space55/nrcc-site/content/board.md

 ### Eamonn Nugent

 Eamonn started programming from a young age, and quickly discovered homelabbing.
 With his first two servers purchased at fourteen, he taught himself Linux system administration, and was immediately hooked.
-He started running his own servers in a datacenter when the homelab outgrew his available space.
+He started running his own servers in a datacenter when his homelab outgrew its available space.
 Eamonn has a particular interest in tea and all things space-related.